Terminator 3: Rise of the Machines: Plot

-Meanwhile, General Brewster is supervising the development of Skynet for Cyber Research Systems (CRS), which also develops autonomous weapons.
+General Brewster is supervising the development of Skynet for Cyber Research Systems (CRS), an autonomous weapons developer.
 The Chairman of the Joint Chiefs of Staff pressures him to activate Skynet to stop an anomalous computer virus from invading servers worldwide.
-General Brewster fails to discover that the virus was Skynet becoming sentient, and John and Kate arrive too late to stop him from activating it.
-The T-X fatally injures General Brewster and controls the CRS weaponized T-1 and HK drones, which kill the employees.
-Before he dies, the general gives Kate and John the location of what John believes is Skynet's system core.
-The pair head for the tarmac to take General Brewster's single-engine plane to Crystal Peak, a facility built inside the Sierra Nevada.
+Brewster fails to discover that the virus was Skynet becoming sentient.
+John, Kate, and the Terminator arrive too late to stop him from activating it.
+The T-X appears, fatally injures Brewster, and controls weaponized CRS T-1 and HK drones to kill other employees.
+Before dying, the general gives Kate and John the location of what John believes is Skynet's system core.
+They head for a base tarmac to take Brewster's single-engine plane to Crystal Peak, a bunker facility built inside the Sierra Nevada mountains.

-After a battle, the T-X severely damages the Terminator, reprogramming it to kill John, and pursues John and Kate through the CRS facility.
-When a particle accelerator is activated, it magnetically binds the T-X to the equipment.
-The still-conscious Terminator struggles to control its outer functions.
-As it prepares to kill John, he urges the Terminator to choose between its conflicting programming; it deliberately forces a shutdown of its corrupted system, enabling the pair's escape.
-Shortly after they leave, the Terminator's system reboots.
+While fighting, the T-X severely damages the Terminator, reprograms him to kill John, then hunts John and Kate through CRS.
+They trap the T-X by magnetically binding it to a particle accelerator.
+The Terminator struggles to control his functions and unwillingly attempts to kill John.
+Urged to choose between the conflicting programming, he forces a shutdown of his corrupted system, enabling the pair's escape.
+Shortly after they take off, the Terminator's system reboots.
 Meanwhile, the T-X escapes the accelerator and resumes pursuit.

 After John and Kate reach Crystal Peak, the T-X arrives by helicopter.
-Before it can attack, the Terminator arrives in a second helicopter, crashing into and crushing the T-X. The T-X pulls itself from the wreckage and attempts to drag itself inside the bunker to follow the pair.
-The Terminator holds the bunker door open long enough for the pair to lock them inside, then uses its last hydrogen fuel cell to destroy both itself and the T-X.
+Before it can attack, the now-restored Terminator crashes into the T-X with a second helicopter.
+The T-X pulls itself from the wreckage, attempting to drag itself inside the bunker.
+The Terminator holds the bunker door open long enough for the pair to lock themselves inside, then uses his last hydrogen fuel cell to destroy both himself and the T-X.

-John and Kate discover that Crystal Peak is not Skynet's core but rather a nuclear fallout shelter command facility for government and military officials.
-Having no core, Skynet has become a part of cyberspace after becoming self-aware.
-Judgment Day begins as Skynet fires nuclear missiles worldwide, starting a nuclear holocaust.
-The pair begins to receive radio transmissions on the emergency radio equipment; John tentatively assumes command by answering radio calls to start fighting back against Skynet.
+John and Kate discover Crystal Peak is not Skynet's core, but rather a decades-old nuclear fallout shelter and command facility, wholly independent of modern computer networks.
+Kate realizes her father sent them there solely to protect them as John finally accepts the truth: Judgment Day could never be stopped.
+With no core, Skynet is revealed as software spread through cyberspace, taking control of all connected systems across the planet after becoming self-aware.

+As it launches nuclear missiles everywhere, initiating a worldwide nuclear holocaust, the pair receive emergency radio transmissions from around the country, calling for answers and guidance.
+Obliged by destiny, John tentatively assumes command by answering the frightened voices.